 8/09-present, intermittent offerings: UIUC 542, Advanced Financial Modeling.
 MS/Ph.D course addressing numeric solutions of complex problems, simulation methods, optimization, and qualitative dependent variable issues.
 Emphasizes UDF development, option valuation methods, portfolio problems, real asset valuation, representations of probability measures, and applications to interest rate markets.
 Conducted entirely within computer lab.
 Student projects involve interpreting large scale data issues, and development of computerized financial decision tool.

 1/11-present: UIUC 444, Financial Products and Services for Individuals and Businesses.
 Asset Pricing and portfolio theory related to equities, debt securities, mutual and ETF funds, options and futures.
 Term structure and foreign exchange theories developed for multinational capital budgeting.
 Emphasizes tool development and use for investment planning and management.

-Other: Co-taught two Finance and Management Workshops; Finance 400; ACE 303 (twice) and ACES 100 and various banking schools and risk management workshops (approx. 12 per year).
+Other: Co-taught two Finance and Management Workshops; Finance 400; ACE 303 (twice) and ACES 100 and various banking schools and risk management workshops (varies from approx. 6-12 per year).